-Unit 8 The Executive: President of India
+Unit 7 Union Executive: President, Prime Minister of India

-- 8.1 Objectives
+- 7.1 Objective

-- 8.2 Introduction
+- 7.2 Introduction

-- 8.3 Essential Qualifications
+- 7.3 Essential Qualifications

-- 8.4 Election of the President
+- 7.4 Election of the President

-- 8.5 Evaluation of the method of election of the President
+- 7.5 Evaluation of the Method of Election of the President

-- 8.6 Tenure and Removal from office
+- 7.6 Tenure and Removal From Office

-- 8.7 Powers and Functions
+- 7.7 Powers and Functions

-- 8.8 Emergency Powers
+- 7.8 Emergency Powers

-- 8.9 Critical Appraisal of Powers
+- 7.9 Critical Appraisal of Powers

-- 8.10 Position of the President
+- 7.10 Position of the President

+- 7.11 Vice President

+- 7.12 Selection and Appointment of the Prime Minister

+- 7.13 Term of Office

+- 7.14 Powers and Functions

+- 7.15 Position of the Prime Minister

+- 7.16 Union Council of Ministers

+- 7.17 Composition and Classification

+- 7.18 Powers and Functions

-- 8.11 Conclusion
+- 7.19 Conclusion

-- 8.12 Summing Up
+- 7.20 Summing Up

-- 8.13 Probable Questions
+- 7.21 Probable Questions

-- 8.14 Further Reading
+- 7.22 Further Reading

-The present lesson helps the learners to-
+By studying this unit, the learner will be able to

-- Understand the aim of the framers of the Constitution to have a Constitutional head in the country - Know the essential qualifications required to become the President - Get acquainted with the actual term of office of the President and the causes for his/her removal - Examine the powers and functions of the Indian President including the emergency powers

-- Assess the powers as given by the Constitution and the real experience in Indian politics - Analyse the constitutional position of the President of India
+• Understand the aim of the framers of the Constitution to have a Constitutional Head in the country

+- Know the essential qualifications required to become the President - Get acquainted with the actual term of office of the President and the causes for his/her removal - Examine the powers and functions of the Indian President including the emergency powers - Assess the powers as given by the Constitution and the real experience in Indian politics - Analyse the constitutional position of the President of India - Know the selection process, appointment and term of office of the Prime Minister - Understand the powers and functions of the Indian Prime Minister - Know the constitutional and real position of the Prime Minister - Grasp the composition and classification of the Union Council of Ministers - Know the powers and functions of the Union Council of Ministers

 India has adopted a federal system of government.
 At the head of the Union executive, stands the President of India.
 The Constitution of India provides for a President of India and the executive power of the Union Government including the supreme command of the defence forces, is vested on him/her.
 Infact, Article 52 states that there shall be a President of India.
 Article 53 declares that the executive power of the Union shall be vested in the President.
 However, it must be noted that India has adopted for a Parliamentary form of government in which the President happens to be the constitutional head and the real executive powers vested in the Council of Ministers.
 The Prime Minister being head of the Council of Ministers is the real head of the executive.
 Article 74 mandates that there shall be a Council of Ministers to aid and advice the President in the exercise of his/her functions.
 It is further prescribed that the President shall act in accordance with such advice.
-The Constitution has no article stating that the President is answerable or responsible t the Lok Sabha.
-Thus, the President being the titular or formal head, exercises all powers and functions conferred on him/her on the aid and advice of the Council of Ministers
+The Constitution has no article stating that the President is answerable or responsible the Lok Sabha.
+Thus, the President being the titular or formal head, exercises all powers and functions conferred on him/her on the aid and advice of the Council of Ministers.